Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Can I use kojic acid and vitamin C together?

-Use vitamin C in the morning and kojic acid in the evening, or look for products that combine them.
-See our combination guide.
+Use vitamin C in the morning and kojic acid in the evening.

 Which ingredient is best for melasma?

 Melasma is stubborn and often requires multiple ingredients.
 Kojic acid combined with other brighteners shows good results.
-Alpha arbutin is also effective and gentle enough for long-term use.

 How does turmeric compare to these ingredients?

-Turmeric (curcumin) may help regulate tyrosinase like kojic acid and alpha arbutin, plus offers anti-inflammatory benefits similar to licorice.
-It's gentler than kojic acid and works well combined with other brighteners.
+Turmeric (curcumin) may help regulate tyrosinase like kojic acid and alpha arbutin.
+It also offers soothing benefits similar to licorice root.

 AMVital products pair turmeric with kojic acid for enhanced results.
 Learn about turmeric benefits.